marcosvppfernandes/linear_regression_warmup/README.md

     Dropping those NA's should result in 391 records.
 Good job.

 The goal of this exercise is to become familiar with using our regression tools.
-We will pause for the briefest of EDA, and run a pairplot in the cell below:
+Before doing so, we will pause for the briefest of EDA, and run a pairplot in the cell below (word of caution: EDA is always important.
+A pairplot is a first step.
+It does not represent a complete EDA process).

 ```python